Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 What is the best bait for sturgeon?

 Regular Bait.
 Wild Bait raises bite frequency, but the catch difficulty stays the same, so the per-cast win rate barely moves.
-We saved Wild Bait for easier fish where the bottleneck is bites and not catch difficulty.
+Save Wild Bait for easier fish where the bottleneck is bites and not catch difficulty.

 Does rain or weather change sturgeon spawn rates?

-Rain in Summer slightly raises spawn weighting for sturgeon based on the wiki and what we saw in testing, but it isn’t required.
-Winter rain (only with a Rain Totem) didn’t change our catch rate enough to be worth the totem, so save those for legendary fish or Summer.
+Rain in Summer slightly raises spawn weighting for sturgeon according to the wiki, but it isn’t required.
+Winter rain (only with a Rain Totem) doesn’t change the catch rate enough to be worth the totem, so save those for legendary fish or Summer.

 How do you increase sturgeon spawn rate without rain?

 Cast as far from shore as your fishing skill allows.
-Higher distance brackets weight rare fish more, and at Level 10 with a max cast we caught sturgeon about 3 times more often than at short casts.
+Higher distance brackets weight rare fish more, so a max-distance cast at Level 10 hooks sturgeon far more often than a short cast.
 Eating a fishing-buff dish (Trout Soup or Dish O’ The Sea) gives an extra +1 effective fishing level for the duration.